On Pancyclicity in a Mixed Model for Domination Reconfiguration: Introduction

 \subsection{Definitions and preliminary results}

-We consider only simple graphs.
+The \emph{token sliding} (TS) model for domination reconfiguration graphs uses a different rule for adjacency than the TAR model: Vertices $x,y$ in the reconfiguration graph of $G$ are adjacent if and only if an element of dominating set $X$ can be exchanged for an adjacent element to obtain the dominating set $Y$.
+In this model, an element from $X$ is said to ``slide'' along an edge of $G$ to yield $Y$.
+The TS model was introduced by~\cite{FHHH11}, who defined $G(\gamma)$ to be the reconfiguration graph in which each vertex corresponds to a minimum dominating set of $G$ and where the adjacencies are as defined here.

+If we generalize this idea to include a vertex in the token sliding domination reconfiguration graph for each of the dominating sets of $G$---rather than just those of minimum cardinality---then the domination reconfiguration graph will be disconnected.
+This is because vertices corresponding to dominating sets of different cardinalities will never be adjacent.
+In the TAR model, however, the dominating graph $\D(G)$ is never disconnected, as any superset of a dominating set is still a dominating set, and thus every vertex in $\D(G)$ lies on a path to the vertex representing $V(G)$, obtained by sequentially including the vertices of $G$ absent from the initial dominating set.

+While these two models are very contrasting in this respect, we now introduce a novel mixed model which unifies them, called the TARS-graph.
 For a graph $G$, called the \emph{seed} graph, each vertex of the \emph{TARS-graph} of $G$, $\ve(G)$, represents a dominating set of $G$.
 Let $x,y$ be vertices in $\ve(G)$ which represent dominating sets $X$ and $Y$ of $G$.
-Then $x$ and $y$ are adjacent in $\ve(G)$, written $x \sim y$, if and only if \begin{enumerate} \item $Y$ can be obtained from $X$ by adding or deleting a single vertex of $G$; or \item there exist vertices $u \in X$, $v \in Y \setminus X$ that are adjacent in $G$ such that $Y = X \cup \{v\} \backslash \{u\}$. \end{enumerate}
+Then $x$ and $y$ are adjacent in $\ve(G)$, written $x \sim y$, if and only if \begin{enumerate} \item $Y$ can be obtained from $X$ by adding or deleting a single vertex of $G$; or \item there exist vertices $u \in X$, $v \in Y \setminus X$ that are adjacent in $G$ such that . \end{enumerate}

 If the former condition holds, we say that $x$ and $y$ are adjacent via token addition/removal, and in the latter case, we say that $x$ and $y$ are adjacent via token sliding.